Tobacco Education Program

 Mariposa County Smoking & Tobacco Use OrdinanceS

-The Mariposa County Board of Supervisors adopted Ordinance No. 1112 regulating smoking and tobacco use in November 2015.
-"Smoking" is now defined to include regular cigarettes, ESD's, also known as e-cigarettes or vaporizers, and a variety of tobacco products, such as cigarillos, chew, & hookah.
+The Mariposa County Board of Supervisors adopted Ordinances No. 1112 and No. 1145 to regulate smoking and tobacco use.
+"Smoking" is defined to include regular cigarettes, marijuana, e-cigarettes (or "vapes"), and a variety of tobacco products, such as cigarillos & hookah.
 Please note the following:

 - Smoking is prohibited at all Mariposa County Parks, community parks, sports fields, the Mariposa Farmers Market, the Mariposa Creek Parkway, and YARTS bus stops.

 - Smoking is prohibited within 25 feet of entryways to workplaces and within 25 feet of facilities where smoking is prohibited.

 These ordinances help to reduce exposure to harmful effects of secondhand smoke in the community, and especially protect the health of our children and most vulnerable populations.